RaphHaddad/blog/content/post/reboot-devops-part-ii.md

 For example:

 _Why does my CPU usuage go up between 2-3pm even though my orders go down?_
-In order to be able to answer the question above we will need to replicate the state as well as control and data flow of our application in production at that specific time.
+In order to be able to answer the question above we will need to replicate the state as well as control and data flow of our application in production, at that specific time.
 If we're able to replicate this, then we're able to debug issues easier, then fix them.
 However, it's not only about fixing issues, it's about fixing potential issues.
 This is where confidence is really built.

 Finally, monitoring and observability build confidence because we are able to take the uncontrolled aspects of a system and raise them to the surface.
 Enabling us to debug and replicate issues as they are in production to take the guesswork out of fixing issues.

 Thank you for reading!
 I hope to post part III in the next few weeks.